What is So Special About Gold, Frankincense, and Myrrh?

 It is the resin that seems to contain the boswellic acids, and some have said they may too large to be found in essential oils.
 This is controversial, but may relate to the method of distillation and species.
 One study reported, “Since triterpenes including boswellic acids could not be detected by the described GC-MS protocol used in our laboratory due to their extremely low volatility, an HPLC method was used to determine total boswellic acids contents in the four fractions.
 We found that boswellic acids contents depended on hydrodistillation duration and temperature.”5

-I was able to speak via email with the director of research and development of Young Living Essential Oils, and he explained, “…B.sacra only comes from Oman and Yemen.
+I was able to speak via email with the director of research and development of one essential oil company.
+He explained, “…B.sacra only comes from Oman and Yemen.
 B. carterii and b. frereana come from Somalia and b. serrata comes from India.
 If a product is labeled .sacra and does not come from Oman/Yemen, the label is wrong.
 If a product is labelled either b. carterii or b. frereana and the country of origin is Oman, the label is wrong.”6 Another abstract demonstrates differing components in Boswellia sacra and Boswellia cartarii:7

 Abstract : Major botanical and scientific references currently identify two species of frankincense, Boswellia carterii and Boswellia sacra, as being synonymous.
 We evaluated the Somalian (B. carterii) and Omani/Yemeni (B. sacra) species by chemical analyses to determine if there were any minor or major differences between the two species of frankincense.
 Components identified with their average percent for B. sacra are alpha-thujene (0.6%), alpha-pinene (68.2%), camphene (2.1%), sabinene (2.9%), beta-pinene (2.0%), myrcene (0.7%), limonene + beta-phellandrene (6.2%).
 Components identified with their average percent for B. carterii are alpha-thujene (7.9%), alpha-pinene (37.3%), camphene (0.8%), sabinene (4.9%), beta-pinene (1.8%), myrcene (7.3%), limonene + beta-phellandrene (14.4%).
 Initially, GC-MS analysis did not reveal major statistical differences.
 However, optical rotation values, B. Sacra (+30.1 degrees) and B. carterii (-13.3 degrees), demonstrated a greater significant difference.
 Enantiomeric ratio (+)/(-) values of alpha-pinene for B. sacra and B. carterii are 8.24 and 0.68, respectively, were also calculated aiding our conclusion that B. sacra and B. carterii are not synonymous but rather two distinct and individual frankincense species.